inside.ewu.edu

 Pre-requisites: senior standing; SOCI majors only.

-This course explores the wide variety of ways one can do sociology.
+Explores the wide variety of ways one can do sociology.
 Students reflect on their academic journey and think critically about how they can use the sociological knowledge they have acquired.
-Students examine real-life examples of how individuals use sociology in their personal, community and professional life.
+Students examine real-life examples of how individuals use sociology in their personal, community, and professional life.
 Students conduct research on possible career paths where they can pursue their passion in sociology.

 SOCI 490.
 SENIOR CAPSTONE: SOCIOLOGICAL PRACTICE.
 5 Credits.